 For one of the most exciting pool experiences in the world, you have to visit the Golden Nugget Casino.
 The Tank and HideOut Pool Complex features a $30 million pool with a 200,000-gallon shark tank located smack dab in the middle!
 To top it off, you’ll even have the opportunity to ride a clear water slide through the middle of the shark tank!

 The Hideout pool area has a rooftop pool for guests 21 years of age and over.
 Visitors can enjoy a cocktail or beverage of their choice by the pool as there is a private bar just for The HideOut guests.
-This makes it one of the best things to do in Downtown Las Vegas in the summer.
+This makes it one of the top activities in Downtown Las Vegas in the summer.

 Downtown Container Park